UncleRazavi/UncleRazavi.github.io/_posts/2025-09-22-my-first-blog.md

 ## Mysterianism

-Some philosophers take a different approach, embracing **mysterianism**—the belief that the true nature of consciousness can never be discovered.
+Some philosophers take a different approach, embracing **mysterianism** the belief that the true nature of consciousness can never be discovered.

 They argue that the human brain simply **isn’t capable** of fully understanding how consciousness arises, a humbling reflection on the limits of human knowledge.